fbpx

 • Unauthorized trading.
 Unauthorized trading occurs when brokers make trades in nondiscretionary accounts without the authorization of the investors.

 • Unsuitable investment recommendations.
-When brokers recommend investment opportunities that are not aligned with the investment objectives and risk tolerance of their customers, those unsuitable investment recommendations may be evidence of fraud.
+When brokers recommend investment opportunities that are not aligned with the investment objectives and risk tolerance of their customers, those unsuitable investment recommendationsmay be evidence of fraud.
+Examples include recommending high-risk opportunities to older investors who are risk averse, or failing to provide appropriate growth recommendations to more hands-on clients.

 Your FINRA arbitration hearing will take place before either a single arbitrator or a panel of three arbitrators, depending on how sizable your losses were.
 The higher your losses, the greater the likelihood that a panel of three arbitrators will be necessary.